zjuchenyuan/dockerized_fuzzing/afl/README.md

 If you want to build with clang, refer to last section.

+### Step3: Prepare seed files

-If you have not prepared mp3 seed files for fuzzing, you can use what I have provided [here](https://github.com/UNIFUZZ/dockerized_fuzzing_examples/tree/master/seed/mp3).
+If you have not prepared mp3 seed files for fuzzing, you can use what we have provided [here](https://github.com/UNIFUZZ/dockerized_fuzzing_examples/tree/master/seed/mp3).
+More seed types?
+Take a look at [UNIFUZZ seeds repo](https://github.com/UNIFUZZ/seeds).

 `apt install -y subversion` may be needed if `svn: command not found`.